codefellows/seattle-201n5/class-05-images--color--text/README.md

 Today's lab is a 'one-off' assignment.
 It is not directly connected to your weekly project.

-You'll be pair-programming again today, with a different partner than you had yesterday.
+You'll be pair-programming today, with a different partner than you had yesterday.
 The GitHub workflow today is different, too, and introduces the *upstream* concept.
 We need to spend a bit of time with it so that you understand what you are doing.

-The concepts covered in todays lab (functions that receive input and return output) will be very helpful for you in next week's project.
+The concepts covered in today's lab (functions that receive input and return output) will be very helpful for you in next week's project.

 [-top-](#top)